prodriguezsosa/conText/vignettes/quickstart.md

 embedding.
 To estimate standard errors for the cosine similarities between each party’s embedding and their corresponding nearest neighbors we set `bootstrap = TRUE` and define the desired number of bootstraps with `num_bootstrap`.
-Notice the output now has an additional column `std.error`.
-This is simply the standard deviation of the sampling distribution of cosine similarities obtained via bootstrapping.
+Notice the output now has three additional
+columns: `std.error` –the standard deviation of the sampling distribution of cosine similarities obtained via bootstrapping–, `lower.ci` and `upper.ci` –the bootstrapped confidence interval.
 Note, values may differ slightly to the step-by-step process outlined above as they represent averages over bootstrapped samples.